2ndQuadrant/pg_stat_plans/README.rst

 ---------------------

-The module requires additional shared memory amounting to about pg_stat_plans.max * track_activity_query_size bytes.
-Note that this memory is consumed whenever the module is loaded, even if pg_stat_statements.track is set to none.
+The module requires additional shared memory amounting to about pg_stat_plans.max * plans_query_size bytes.
+Note that this memory is consumed whenever the module is loaded, even if pg_stat_plans.track is set to none.

 It is necessary to change a setting in postgresql.conf.
 The module must be loaded